 We are authorized to issue up to 500,000,000 shares of common stock, par value \$.01 per share.
 The holders of common stock are entitled to one vote for each share held of record on each matter submitted to a vote of stockholders.
 Subject to the rights and preferences of the holders of any series of preferred stock that may at the time be outstanding, holders of common stock are entitled to such dividends as our board of directors may declare.
-In the event of any liquidation, dissolution or winding-up of our affairs, after payment of all of our debts and liabilities and subject to the rights and preferences of the holders of any series of preferred stock that may at the time be outstanding to the receive the distribution of any of our remaining assets.
+In the event of any liquidation, dissolution or winding-up of our affairs, after payment of all of our debts and liabilities and subject to the rights and preferences of the holders of any series of preferred stock that may at the time be outstanding, holders of common stock will be entitled to receive the distribution of any of our remaining assets.